jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Lennart Poettering*](images/Chapter-02/People/Lennart-Poettering/640px-Lennart_poettering-2.jpg "Lennart Poettering")

 Not since Linux Torvalds has a single developer been pervasive in the Linux community.
 Lennart Poettering is currently a developer for Red Hat[^18], and had previously developed [PulseAudio](https://en.wikipedia.org/wiki/PulseAudio "pulse") and [Avahi](https://en.wikipedia.org/wiki/Avahi_(software) "Avahi")--network discovery demon.
 Lennart is mostly known for *systemd*.
-Systemd was designed as a modern replacement for SysVinit, the intial program responsible for starting all other system processes in Unix/Linux.
+Systemd was designed as a modern replacement for SysVinit, the initial program responsible for starting all other system processes in Unix/Linux.

 Why would this technology be so devisive?
-Well, the init system is at the root of your entire operating system and defines how the OS operates and interacts with processees.
+Well, the init system is at the root of your entire operating system and defines how the OS operates and interacts with processes.
 Change is difficult and the init system has been set and well known since 1983, it is even called sysVinit, after the System V AT&T Unix release.
 Poettering has irked many people by breaking with certain perceived Unix conventions.
 For him, the Unix philosophy of having small programs do one thing well is a byproduct of bygone era where computers had small amounts of storage and low processing power.
 He has sentimentality for the work of Thompson and Ritchie, but not if something more efficient can be created.
 Lennart argues, if Linux wants to be taken serious like MacOS and Windows, these changes are not only necessary but actually closer to the core Unix philosophy then what SysVInit provides.

 The other major point of contention is with all the change systemd makes to the init process, many other pieces of software need to change as well.
 Linux has always been about the freedom to choose your software, but systemd has made fundamental choices forcing fundamental changes to the structure of how software interacts with the Linux kernel.
 For example, the GNOME desktop developers have chosen to integrate their software with systemd directly.
 This means that you have no choice but to use systemd instead of SysVInit. if you want to use the GNOME desktop.
 You are basically locked into using GNOME as a Desktop environment in this case, which some would argue is progress and some would argue as captivity.
 Note that BSD still uses SysVInit; systemd is a pure Linux-ism and not compatible with BSD.